 In the following round, both of the persons have an action available meaning.
 If both still insist upon grabbing the knife, then the order of initiative will determine what happens.
 If the occupier of the space over the knife has the first initiative, he or she could grab the knife as an action with the movement penalty; this is because he or she is the occupier of the space over the knife.
 However, if the other person has the earlier initiative, then he may again declare he would be making an attempt to grab the knife.
 In this case, both person’s would be forced to use his action to resolve the competition, which would happen on the turn of the one occupying the space.The Attack

 As stated previously, one of the most common actions in combat is to attack.
 When first starting, this will seem simple: a target is selected, the d20 is rolled to determine whether or not the victim is effectively hit or not.
 However, breaking it down to the detailed mechanics, even when it is overly simple, will help to understand how to calculate things when skills grant many options in an attack, some of which can appear complicated.
 But bear with this whole section and the clarity of how simple the mechanics actually are will be revealed.

-The first thing to determine for an attack is how many die pools to be used.
+To determine for an attack is how many die pools to be used.
 There can be up to three starting due pools: one for the primary hand, one for the off hand, and one for a savage die pool.
 One must have appropriate skills to use each die pool.
 If the skills have not been obtained or an inapplicable, then that die pool cannot be used.
 Because early characters do not yet have the skills, typically the only available die pool to use is the primary hand.